Welcome to Appsloveworld, In this session we will understand the different types of joins that are available and SQL server specifically

 ON TblStudent.University_Id = TblUniversity.University_Id

-Now excute above query,and see how many records we get.
-So if you look at the output now, we should have got both Jesiah and Rocky’s records as well.
+Now execute the above query, and observe the number of records retrieved.
+If you look at the output now, we should have obtained records for both Jesiah and Rocky as well.

-But if you look at the UniversityName Colum, it’s basically NULL and it makes sense why?
-Because they don’t have a University_Id they are not assigned a University yet.
+However, if you examine the UniversityName column, it is NULL.
+This makes sense because they do not have a University_Id; they are not assigned to a University yet.

 What is left join

-So that’s why the University name will be NULL. so left to join basically returns all the matching rows between both the tables, plus non-matching from the left table.
+So the University name will be NULL.
+Left join basically returns all the matching rows between both tables, plus non-matching rows from the left table.

-And the picture depicts exactly that scenario.
-And when you use a left join you can say just left join or you can say left outer join, the query results will not be affected.
-So the outer keyword is optional there.
+The picture depicts exactly that scenario.
+When you use a left join, you can use just 'left join' or 'left outer join'; the query results will not be affected.
+The 'outer' keyword is optional.

 SQL Left join with more than two tables